Tuhil926/qwerty/README.md

 ## How to use:
 - If you installed it for the first time, the master password is `qwerty`
+- Make sure you change your password!
+- Then, if you've enabled the drive backups, it will prompt you to grant access to this app to upload to your google drive.
+This is needed to back up your qwerty.txt file.
 - The input boxes in the entries can be focued on by clicking on them.
 If you click on them again or press enter, you can go into edit mode.
 - You can edit text in edit mode.
 Press ctrl+backspace or ctrl+w to delete whole words.
 - To exit edit mode, you can either click away, press esc or ctrl+c.